 High school: Springs Valley High School (French Lick, Indiana)

 College: Indiana State

 Teams: Boston Celtics

-Drafted by the Boston Celtics a full year before he joined the team, Bird led the franchise to three NBA championships in 13 seasons and won three NBA Most Valuable Player awards as well.
+Drafted by the Boston Celtics out of Indiana State a full year before he joined the team, Bird led the franchise to three NBA championships in 13 seasons and won three NBA Most Valuable Player awards as well.

 Bird's career is even more amazing when you consider that back injuries decimated the latter half of his career.
 He only played six games in 1988-89, 60 games in 1990-91 and 45 games in 1991-92, his final season.

 High school: St. Vincent-St. Mary High School (Akron, Ohio)

 Height/weight: 6-foot-9, 250 pounds

 Teams: Cleveland Cavaliers (2003-2010, 2014-2018), Miami Heat (2010-2014), Los Angeles Lakers (2018-present)

 Career highlights: Four-time NBA champion (2012, 2013, 2016, 2020), four-time NBA MVP (2012, 2013, 2016, 2020), four-time NBA Finals MVP (2012, 2013, 2016, 2020), 19-time NBA All-Star (2005-2023), three-time NBA All-Star Game MVP (2006, 2008, 2018), 19-time All-NBA Team (2005-2023), six-time NBA All-Defensive Team (2009-14), NBA Rookie of the Year (2004), NBA 75th Anniversary Team